-Digital Vacuum Absolute Pressure Gauge For Vacuum Resin Infusion – GDH 200
+Digital Vacuum Absolute Pressure Gauge For Vacuum Resin Infusion

 Enables a performance check of the vacuum pump

 A high-quality vacuum resin infusion process or prepreg work usually takes place in the 2mbar to 20mbar range of absolute in-bag pressure.
 In order to confirm that a bag has been evacuated to this degree of vacuum, the gauge used needs to be accurate in this region.
-This is practically impossible for conventional dial type gauges, which will experience inaccuracies of at least ±55 mbar due to changing environmental conditions and the imprecise mechanism within the gauge.
-It is obvious that such a vacuum gauge is not appropriate for measuring an in-bag vacuum below 20 mbar.
+This is practically impossible for conventional dial type gauges.
+Because it will experience inaccuracies of at least ±55 mbar due to changing environmental conditions and the imprecise mechanism within the gauge.
+The scale division is also not appropriate for that purpose.
+It is obvious that such a vacuum gauge is not suitable for measuring an in-bag vacuum below 20 mbar.

 In countless projects we have gained excellent experiences with the digital vacuum absolute pressure gauge GDH 200-14 and Vac Checker .
 The GDH 200-14 is preferably used by technicians because of its handy and lightweight (150gr.) design.
 The Vac Checker offers a more robust and heavy duty design which makes it a perfect companion for workers in rough workshop conditions.